 It became so tranquil that I started to get nervous.
 I asked John and Glenda if they could hear voices and we all stopped to listen, hearing nothing but the twittering of birds and the sounds of stray breezes rustling the fallen leaves strewn across the pathways of the cemetery.
 In a mild panic, I rushed back out towards the main gate to see if it was still open.

 I was locked in the Lafayette Cemetery with my boyfriend and his mother and the sun was getting ever closer to the horizon making the shadows grow long.
 Dark corners got a whole lot darker and small cracks in the tombs appeared much more ominous.
 Our jokes about demons and ghosts emerging from those cracks quickly became fears as the daylight faded.

 There was a telephone number near the main gate for the grounds keeper and I called with my fingers crossed, hoping he might pick up.
-Instead, I got connected to a security service who informed me that unless I could get out of there on my own, I was stuck until the grounds keeper returned on Monday morning because he was the only one with a key to the gate.
-Let me tell you right now, there is no way in hell I was spending the night inside a cemetery.
+Instead, I got connected to a security service who informed me that unless I could get out of there on my own, I was stuck until the grounds keeper returned Monday morning because he was the only one with a key to the gate.
+At that point I knew we absolutely had to find another way out.
+There was no way in hell I was spending the night inside a cemetery.